New Year’s Resolutions for Small Business Owners

 Business strategizing creates a space for you to analyze and evaluate what worked and what didn’t in the past.
 This paves the way for identifying what needs to be done differently in the present and future.
 Once these decisions have been considered and/or made, then you can set new goals and leave the old goals behind.
 Set aside a time once a week to have a secure grip on your business.

-- Promoting my business regularly and consistently will be a chief focus of 2018.
+- Promoting my business regularly and consistently will be a chief focus of this year.

 Sometimes we get so busy “running” or working “in” our business, we forget to work “on” our business.
 A big part of working on our business is promoting it –either to get new business or to get additional sales from existing customers.